openmaraude/ZUPC/README.md

 The first way to improve this repository is ideally to have French administrations to contribute when they create or change a ZUPC.

-The import script could also be improved for performance and to reduce stress on the production database.
+## Open Data

+The final map of ZUPC can be exported from the APITaxi database:

+  docker exec -ti api_taxi_front flask export_zupc > zupc.geojson

+to be published on [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/zones-uniques-de-prises-en-charge-des-taxis-zupc/).